 Traffic calming slows speeding traffic on residential streets without restricting access to them.

-Is any road a candidate for traffic calming?
+Is any road a candidate?

-VDOT's traffic calming program applies only to streets maintained by VDOT and is intended for existing, neighborhood streets that provide direct access to residences where the speed limit is 25 mph or less.
+The Virginia Department of Transportation's (VDOT) traffic calming program applies only to streets maintained by VDOT and is intended for existing, neighborhood streets that provide direct access to residences where the speed limit is 25 mph or less.

-How does my community initiate traffic calming in our neighborhood?
+How does my community initiate traffic calming?

-Local community members should contact their local county board of supervisor or town council member who should confirm that the street is eligible for consideration under VDOT’s traffic calming program.
+Local community members should contact their local county supervisor or town council member who should confirm that the street is eligible for consideration under VDOT’s traffic calming program.

-Who decides on the traffic-calming plan?
+Who decides on the plan?

-What types of measures can be used?
+What measures can be used?